Maternity Pay and the Government Job Retention Scheme

 As with all these posts, we can only assess what is likely to happen based on normal legal convention.
 We will keep posting updates as and when more information arises.

-If you need any employment law advise, on this topic or any other relating to the current pandemic, please do not hesitate to contact us on email@example.com or on 0207 388 1658.
+If you need any employment law advice, on this topic or any other relating to the current pandemic, please do not hesitate to contact us on firstname.lastname@example.org or on 0207 388 1658.

 Laura Pearce, Senior Solicitor